Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 P.T.
 Barnum the 19th century American impressario with his most famous circus performer General Tom Thumb

 More surprises were to come.
-As a multi-millionaire Woolworth had not expected there to be any barriers to renting property.
-But word of his plans had leaked out from New York and hit the British media.
-Both the Drapers' Record and the Daily Mail were angered by his planned invasion.
-They compared Woolworth to the 'infamous showman' P. T. Barnum, reporting that dimestores were a circus and Frank Woolworth was a charlatan laying on a sideshow that would be less amusing than Barnum's General Tom Thumb and more akin to his maxim "a fool and his money are soon parted".
-Sight unseen they recommended that anyone with real estate should steer well clear of Mr Woolworth and his shoddy threepenny and sixpenny goods.
+As a multi-millionaire Woolworth had always found it easy to rent property.
+But word of his plans had leaked out from New York and had caused a storm in the British press.The Drapers' Record and the Daily Mail were angered by the 'invasion'.
+They compared Frank to the 'infamous showman' P. T. Barnum, calling his stores a 'circus' and his venture a 'sideshow'.
+Like Barnum, the believed Woolworth's would be here today and gone tomorrow.
+They reminded readers of Barnum's maxim "a fool and his money are soon parted" and advised landlords to steer clear.

 "Within a radius from the city of Manchester, I am told there are 9,500,000 souls, more people that in any district of the same area on the globe, not even excepting the congested areas of China.
 The whole section is composed of industries that have made England the manufacturing centre of the world.
 The principal industry is the manufacture of cotton goods.
 Yet Manchester City does not look as lively and up to date to us as Liverpool, 35 miles away, which has only 700,000 to 800,000 people".